-Remember the ‘telephone game’?
-It’s when a group of people make a line, and the first person in line whispers a specific message to the next person.
+Buying roles continue to change.
+It's a lot like the ‘telephone game’?
+When a group of people make a line, and the first person in line whispers a specific message to the next person.
 This person whispers their interpretation of the message to the next person and so on, until the last player is reached, who announces the message to the entire group.
 As more people join the line of communication, the message becomes more and more skewed from the original.

 Fortunately, these individuals can be organized and accommodated based on the perspective they bring.
 These are the three perspectives most commonly found in B2B sales:

 In every sale, there is always a single person or a formal committee (where one voice is typically dominant) that gives final approval.
 These individual’s concerns focus on return on investment (ROI), return on effort (ROE), and how the purchasing decision will affect the organization as a whole.
 The “organization” could be interpreted as a division, a team or an entire company.
 Therefore, a seller who interacts with someone in this role should focus on these outcomes.
 If you have been asked to produce a business case, the person serving in this role will be the one evaluating that document.
 Another element that adds an additional layer of difficulty is that these types of buyers almost never want to interact directly with a seller.
 These buyers are most involved at these points:

 - At the front-end of a decision where defining the problem being addressed and the outcome by which success will be measured.

 - After the decision has been implemented when they will be looking for the expected value/outcome.